smm-h/tweety/docs/contracts.md

 ## Date and Time

-Date and Time must be parsed and formatted by the following format: `yyyy-MM-dd hh:mm:ss`
+Date and Time must be parsed and formatted by the following format: `yyyyMMddhhmmss`

 ## Sessions Limit